Tushar-Shinde31/AI-Food-Calorie-Tracker-/README.md

 ---

 ## 🤝 Contributing
 Feel free to submit issues or pull requests to improve the application.
-Contributions are always welcome!
+Contributions are always welcome!!!

 ---